Karbon Next 2026: AI & the Future of Accounting Practice Management

 Talk Flow

-Dan connected PCs, spreadsheets, the internet, mobile, cloud, data science, remote work, and generative AI as a continuing progression of tools that eventually become normal parts of work.
+Dan connected AI to earlier shifts like PCs, spreadsheets, the internet, mobile, cloud, data science, and remote work.

 The AI pinata